project-aero/measles-ews/README.md

   + `simulate-bootstrap-series.R`: Simulates replicate stochastic realizations of 11 years of weekly case counts from the MLE parameter sets for each city.
 These series are used for fitting parameters again to perform a parametric bootstrap and estimate uncertainty around parameter values.
   + `simulate-elimination-grid.R`: Simulates replicate elimination scenarios at different speeds of vaccination uptake.
   + `simulate-emergence-grid.R`: Simulates replicate emergence scenarios at different levels of susceptible depletion.
+- `data/`: Contains raw and cleaned versions of case count and demographic data.
+See ReadMes therein and the supplementary material on demographic data.
+Note that the raw data are provided to Project AERO by Matthew Ferrari.
+All subsequent use should be approved by M. Ferrari, J. Drake, and P. Rohani.
+There is also a subdirectory of spatial data for plotting the location of the four focal cities in this analysis.
+- `docs/`: Contains the manuscript and supplementary information documents.
+These are `.Rmd` files that are knitted to PDF.
+This directory also contains subdirectories for project notebooks (`notebooks/`) and the original project protocol (`protocol/`).
+Other subdirectories are made on the fly when knitting the Rmd to PDF.
+- `figures/`: This directory is now deprecated.
+It contains figures for the manuscript and SI that I am keeping here for posterity, but all manuscript and SI figures are made now made on the fly in the Rmd docs.
+- `results/`: Contains CSV and RDS files of analysis results.
+These are either intermediary and called by scripts for further analysis or are used in manuscript/SI docs to make figures/tables.
+- `simulations/`: Contains RDS files that store simulation results.

 ---